 Koh Lanta can be reached from 3 different airports – Phuket, Krabi and Trang – with Krabi being the closest at 40 miles away.
 We flew into Krabi with Air Asia and elected to try the airline’s “Island Transfer” service which includes a shuttle from the airport to the pier in Ao Nang (a 45-minute drive) and a ticket for the 3-hour ferry journey to the Saladan Pier in Koh Lanta.
-I’ll review that experience in more detail in an upcoming post but overall it was a fairly seamless way to reach the island.
+Overall, I’d say it was a fairly seamless way to reach the island.

 Where to Stay?

 After a 40-hour journey from Atlanta including 3 flight connections, an overnight in the Bangkok airport and a rough, crowded ferry ride we arrived in Koh Lanta exhausted.
-Luckily, a driver from our hotel was waiting and we were quickly whisked away to the sanctuary of our resort.
+Luckily, our driver was waiting and we were quickly whisked away to the sanctuary of our resort.

 After extensive research, I had selected the Lanta Castaway Resort on Long Beach for our 3-night stay.
 It turned out to be an excellent choice!
 Situated in the northwest corner of Koh Lanta, the Lanta Castaway Resort has adorable, well-appointed bungalows nestled into a lush tropical landscape and a prime location on beautiful Long Beach.